Biography

 Photo credit: Amy Bowen

 As a clarinetist, Poteat enjoys performing a wide variety of genres, from orchestral to new music for the bass clarinet.
-She has appeared numerous times as a soloist with the Yakima Symphony Orchestra, of which she is the Principal Clarinetist.
-Poteat performs with the Seattle Modern Orchestra, Federal Way Symphony, Saratoga Orchestra, and also performs on occasion with the Seattle Symphony Orchestra, Vancouver Symphony (BC), Boise Philharmonic, Northwest Sinfonietta, and Emerald City Music, among many other groups.
-Recent festival performances include the Sunriver Music Festival, McCall Music Festival, and Siletz Bay Music Festival.
+She has appeared as a soloist with the North Corner Chamber Orchestra, Saratoga Orchestra, and Yakima Symphony Orchestra, of which she is Principal Clarinetist, and can frequently be heard playing chamber music all over the Pacific Northwest.
+Poteat also performs with the Seattle Modern Orchestra and Northwest Sinfonietta, and performs on occasion with the Seattle Symphony Orchestra, Seattle Opera, and Emerald City Music, among many other groups.
+She is a regular in the Sunriver Music Festival, and also performs in the Bellingham Festival of Music.

 Poteat earned the degrees Bachelor of Music from the Shepherd School of Music at Rice University and Master of Music from the College-Conservatory of Music.
 She has studied composition with Samuel Adler, Joel Hoffman, Mara Helmuth, Anthony Brandt, Pierre Jalbert, Shih-Hui Chen, Arthur Gottschalk, and Samuel Jones.
 She studied clarinet with Michael Webster at Rice University and Laura DeLuca of the Seattle Symphony, and bass clarinet with Ronald Aufmann of the Cincinnati Symphony.

-On the side, Poteat is a hiker, cyclist, DIYer, and an overall lover of nature.
-Many of her works are influenced by the natural world around her, often returning to the ocean and Puget Sound area.
+On the side, Poteat is a hiker, climber, cyclist, DIYer, and an overall lover of nature.